 What is the NBN?

 The National Broadband Network (NBN) is a project funded by the Australian Federal Government, the aim of which is to provide every Australian home and business with a faster, more reliable broadband internet connection.
+A company now known as nbn™ (originally named NBN Co.
+Limited) is a government-owned corporation responsible for the build, roll-out, and operation of Australia's new high-speed broadband network.
+They operate as a wholesaler so they don't directly provide everyday customers with internet.
+Instead, they onsell their infrastructure to internet service providers (ISPs) who then get you connected on a suitable plan of your choosing.

 Traditional broadband internet speeds are limited by the copper wire which is used to transport data to and from your home.
 NBN will raise the bar by using fibre-optic cables to transport data at almost the speed of light.